android-la64/rust/src/tools/cargo/src/doc/src/reference/config.md

 * Default: none
 * Environment: `CARGO_BUILD_RUSTDOCFLAGS` or `CARGO_ENCODED_RUSTDOCFLAGS` or `RUSTDOCFLAGS`

 Extra command-line flags to pass to `rustdoc`.
-The value may be a array of strings or a space-separated string.
+The value may be an array of strings or a space-separated string.

 There are three mutually exclusive sources of extra flags.
 They are checked in